WHTA: WCRY-FM Macon

-The station began as WCRY-FM in Macon, Georgia, about 85 miles south of Atlanta.
+The station began as WCRY-FM in Macon, Georgia, about 85 mi south of Atlanta.
 It signed on the air on October 19, 1973, and was owned by Central Georgia Broadcasting.
 At first, it mostly simulcast its AM counterpart, WCRY at 900 kHz (now WYPZ).
 By the late 1970s, WCRY-FM was airing a beautiful music format.
 In 1981, it switched its call sign to WPEZ, playing easy listening music, powered at 100,000 watts.
 It later shifted to soft adult contemporary music as "Lite Rock" WPEZ.
 The station was later known as Z108 in the mid-1980s, which was one out of two stations using the "Z" name in the Macon market, with the other being WQBZ.

 The station was acquired in 1996 by U.S. Broadcasting, which had plans to move it into the more lucrative Atlanta radio market.
 To gain Federal Communications Commission (FCC) approval, a few stations in Middle Georgia were relocated: WPEZ's soft AC format was switched from 107.9 to an existing frequency at 93.7 in Jeffersonville, while the original Top 40 format on 93.7 was shifted to a new Macon-area station as WMGB at 95.1 MHz.
 U.S. Broadcasting petitioned the FCC to reallocate the broadcast license for 107.9 from Macon to Hampton.

 With the FCC giving its OK, Radio One, a large minority-owned broadcasting company, paid $60 million for the new "move in" Atlanta-area station at 107.9.
 Radio One already owned a station in the Atlanta market, 97.5 WHTA, in Fayetteville, airing an urban contemporary format.
 WHTA had signed on as an urban station on July 17, 1995; Radio One had plans to put WHTA's call letters and format on its new acquisition.